jgraley/inferno-cpp2v/src/vn/search_replace_documentation.md

 A `Star` in a collection acts similarly as when in a sequence.
 However, since collections are unordered, the semantics differ slightly.
 A collection in a search pattern may only contain zero or one `Star` node.
 If a star node is present, it will try to match all nodes not matched by other (non-`Star`) elements of the collection.
 It is not possible to insert multiple `Star` nodes with different restrictions, though this feature may be added later.

-For example, the collection `(Star<Declaration>, Typedef, Static)` will match any collection of `Declaration`s that includes a `Typedef` and a `Static`, and these may appear in any order.
+For example, the collection `(Star<Declaration>, Typedef, Global)` will match any collection of `Declaration`s that includes a `Typedef` and a `Global`, and these may appear in any order.

 ### 4.3 Notes on collection matching

 To clarify, Vida Nova may use a non-order-preserving implementation to store collections, including ones in search and replace patterns.
 This means that the order in which elements are specified when constructing a Collection will not affect behaviour.
-So for example `(Static, Typedef, Star<Declaration>)` will be equivalent to the above example.
+So for example `(Global, Typedef, Star<Declaration>)` will be equivalent to the above example.

 Only one non-star pattern nodes in a collection can match a given input tree node, so the above example can only match collections in the input program that contain at least two elements.